spice-herald/CutBucket/CutUtils_demo_dev.md

 ```python
 exec(cuts.updatecuts())

 ```

+    The following cuts will be loaded into the namespace of cuts.py: ['creallysillytest', 'csillytest', 'ctest'] make sure to run exec()             on the return of this function to import them into the local namespace

 If this demo ran without any errors, then you have probably set up your GitHub account properly.
 If you encountered any errors, then you probably didn't...